 - A. A FlowLayout lays out a container by "flowing" components across the width, and then going to a second row if necessary. - 1.
 DEMO note originally all in one line, then resize and show effect - 2.
-A FlowLayout is specified by using one of the following container.setLayout(new FlowLayout()); container.setLayout(new FlowLayout(align)); container.setLayout(new FlowLayout(align, hgap, vgap));
+A FlowLayout is specified by using one of the following - 3.
+A distinctive feature of a FlowLayout is that it gives each component exactly the amount of space it needs, and no more.
+It doesn't "stretch" components the way some other layouts do